 FOR THOSE NEARING RETIREMENT, few questions loom larger than whether to sell or keep the family home.
 Will you remain in a house full of memories, where you may have raised your kids, celebrated holidays and lived the greater portion of your life?
 Or are you looking forward to setting up house somewhere new?
 Beyond the emotional considerations, the choice has major financial implications: The decision to move or stay put could mean either major costs—or significant savings—for you.

-The average 65-year-old has 47% more mortgage debt than 65-year-olds had in 2003, according to the Federal Reserve.1 Still, after factoring in the equity you hold in your home, you may be far better prepared for retirement than you thought you were.
+The average 65-year-old has 47% more mortgage debt than 65-year-olds had in 2003, according to the Federal Reserve Bank of New York.
+1 Still, after factoring in the equity you hold in your home, you may be far better prepared for retirement than you thought you were.
 “The equity you’ve built up could be one of your most valuable retirement assets,” says Debra Greenberg, a director in the Personal Retirement Solutions Group at Bank of America Merrill Lynch.
 “That’s why it’s essential to carefully think through the role it will play in your finances after you retire.”

 “How much equity you have and whether your mortgage is paid off, as well as the strength of the housing market in your area, are all things worth considering as you figure out how your home can help you live the life you’ve always wanted in retirement,” Greenberg adds.
 Here’s how to factor your home’s value into your planning.

 READY FOR A CHANGE